kubauth/kubauth-doc/docs/40-applications-integration/110-argocd.md

         policy.csv: |
           g, argocd-admin, role:admin
     ```
-- `argocd.ingress.kubo6.mbp` must be replaced by your ArgoCD entry point.
+- Replace `argocd.ingress.kubo6.mbp` with your ArgoCD entry point.
-- `kubauth.ingress.kubo6.mbp` must be replaced by your Kubauth entry point (In 2 locations).
+- Replace `kubauth.ingress.kubo6.mbp` with your Kubauth entry point (in 2 locations).
-- We enable PKCE, as it is safest and supported by both party.
+- We enable PKCE, as it is the safest option and supported by both parties.
-- The `logoutURL` parameter is here commented..
-More on this below
+- The `logoutURL` parameter is commented out here.
+More on this below.
 - The `rootCA` parameter is the CA of the Kubauth issuer.
-If Kubauth has been installed using Certificate Manager,
-  as described at the beginning of this manual, it can be retrieved with a command like:
+If Kubauth was installed using Certificate Manager as described at the beginning of this manual, it can be retrieved with:
     ```
     kubectl -n kubauth get secret kubauth-oidc-server-cert -o=jsonpath='{.data.ca\.crt}' | base64 -d
     ```
-  - The `rbac` subsection grant ArgoCD admin rights to the members of the group `argocd-admin`.
+- The `rbac` subsection grants ArgoCD admin rights to members of the `argocd-admin` group.
-    Of course, access management can be defined in more detail, using ArgoCD RBAC system, but this is out of the scope of this manuel.
+  Of course, access management can be defined in more detail using ArgoCD's RBAC system, but this is beyond the scope of this manual.

-Add `--values values-kubauth.yaml` on your Helm command deploying ArgoCD.
+Add `--values values-kubauth.yaml` to your Helm command when deploying ArgoCD.

-### Configuration with secret
+### Configuration with Secret

-In order to better protect the clientSecret, and to avoid in place CA certificate, ArgoCD allow these values to be set in a secret.
+To better protect the client secret and avoid embedding the CA certificate, ArgoCD allows these values to be stored in a secret.

-Modify the 'values file' like the following:
+Modify the values file as follows:

 ???+ abstract "values-kubauth.yaml"